machshev/bible-modules/README.md

 pipx install abm-tools
 ```

 ## Usage

-To generate the bible modules individually use the `abm_tools gen bible`
+To generate the bible modules individually use the `bm_tools gen bible`
 command.
 There is help available via `--help` flag to see what formats are
 currently available.